-- Clean TeQ is a mining services and environmental solutions Company, developing and commercialising sustainable technologies - Clean TeQ was established in 1990 when it developed and commercialised Biological Odour Control Technology - In 1998 the Company commenced development of separation and purification technologies for water and mining.
-These applications are in varying degrees of commercialisation - In November 2007 the Company successfully listed on the ASX - Funds were raised at the IPO for continuing investment in the development and commercialisation of our technologies and for working capital - The Company has both an existing and future pipeline of significant customers
+- Clean TeQ was established in 1990 when it developed and commercialised Biological Odour Control Technology. - In 1998 the Company commenced development of separation and purification technologies for water and mining.
+These applications are in varying degrees of commercialisation. - In November 2007 the Company successfully listed on the ASX. - Funds were raised at the IPO for continuing investment in the development and commercialisation of our technologies and for working capital. - In July 2009 the Company acquired the UV-Guard Australia business. - In May 2010 the UV-Guard business was expanded into New Zealand. - The Company has an existing and future pipeline of significant customers.

-Clean TeQ was founded in 1990 by Peter Voigt when he purchased the rights to a biofiltration technology to treat odorous air emissions.
-Over the past 19 years, Clean TeQ has successfully developed and commercialised this air purification technology and other air and water technologies, providing solutions to a broad range of air and water pollution and purification issues.
+Clean TeQ was founded in 1990 by Peter Voigt to commercialise the use of biology for air pollution control.

+Over the past 20 years, Clean TeQ has successfully developed and commercialised this air purification technology and other air and water technologies, providing solutions to a broad range of air and water pollution and purification issues.

-Over the past 11 years, Clean TeQ has developed a platform technology, the Clean TeQ ion exchange process ("Clean-iX® Technology"), which is an ion exchange technology for the separation and purification of materials.
+Over the past 12 years, Clean TeQ has developed a platform technology, known as the Clean TeQ continuous ion exchange process ("Clean-iX[®] Technology"), which is a technology for the separation and purification of materials.
 With this technology Clean TeQ is initially targeting purification and recycling of water and the extraction of metals for the mining industry.